d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 # Modern Convolutional Neural Networks
 :label:`chap_modern_cnn`

-Now that we understand the basics of wiring together CNNs, we will take you through a tour of modern deep learning.
+Now that we understand the basics of wiring together CNNs, we will take you through a tour of modern CNN architectures.
-In this chapter, each section will correspond to a significant neural network architecture that was at some point (or currently) the base model upon which an enormous amount of research and projects were built.
+In this chapter, each section corresponds to a significant CNN architecture that was at some point (or currently) the base model upon which many research projects and deployed systems were built.
-Each of these networks was at briefly a dominant architecture and many were at one point winners or runners-up in the famous ImageNet competition, which has served as a barometer of progress on supervised learning in computer vision since 2010.
+Each of these networks was briefly a dominant architecture and many were winners or runners-up in the ImageNet competition, which has served as a barometer of progress on supervised learning in computer vision since 2010.

 These models include AlexNet, the first large-scale network deployed to beat conventional computer vision methods on a large-scale vision challenge;
-the VGG network, which makes use of a number of repeating blocks of elements; the network in network (NiN) which convolves whole neural networks patch-wise over inputs; the GoogLeNet, which makes use of networks with parallel concatenations;
+the VGG network, which makes use of a number of repeating blocks of elements; the network in network (NiN) which convolves whole neural networks patch-wise over inputs; GoogLeNet, which uses networks with parallel concatenations;
-residual networks (ResNet), which are the most popular go-to architecture today, and densely connected networks (DenseNet), which are expensive to compute but have set some recent benchmarks.
+residual networks (ResNet), which remain the most popular off-the-shelf architecture in computervision;
+and densely connected networks (DenseNet), which are expensive to compute but have set some recent benchmarks.

-At first sight,
-*deep* neural networks are simply networks with many layers, however, it is more complex to make such deep models work.
-Fortunately, the batch normalization and residual network techniques described in this chapter have offered two popular ideas for training and designing deep models.
+While the idea of *deep* neural networks is quite simple (stack together a bunch of layers), performs can vary wildly across architectures and hyperparameter choices.
+The neural networks described in this chapter are the product of intuition, a few mathematical insights, and a whole lot of trial and error.
+We present these models in chronological order, partly to convey a sense of the history so that you can form your own intuitions about where the field is heading and perhaps develop your own architectures.

 ```toc
 :maxdepth: 2